ESTHR88/nhs-Prescribing-dashbaord/README.md

 > Note: Raw full dataset is not uploaded to this repo to po=rotect any sensitive or restricted fields.
 ---
 ## How to reproduce / run
-1. Openg excel-dashboard.xlsx in Microsoft Excel (Excel 365 recommended for full function support).
+1. Open excel-dashboard.xlsx in Microsoft Excel (Excel 365 recommended for full function support).
 2. On the Dashboard sheet
     - Refresh data when reconnecting to full data is required.
     - Use slicer for hospital trust filtering.